N03025774/ELSpring2018/misc/Readme.md

-My Miscellaneous items can be placed here
+My Miscellaneous items can be placed here for my projects